zer011b/fdtd3d/README.md

 # How to cite

-You can site the following paper about the techniques used in fdtd3d:
+You can site the following papers about the techniques used in fdtd3d:

 Balykov G. (2017) Parallel FDTD Solver with Optimal Topology and Dynamic Balancing.
 In: Voevodin V., Sobolev S. (eds) Supercomputing.
 RuSCDays 2017.
 Communications in Computer and Information Science, vol 793.
-Springer, Cham
+Springer, Cham. https://doi.org/10.1007/978-3-319-71255-0_27

+Balykov G. (2019) Parallel FDTD Solver with Static and Dynamic Load Balancing.
+In: Voevodin V., Sobolev S. (eds) Supercomputing.
+RuSCDays 2018.
+Communications in Computer and Information Science, vol 965.
+Springer, Cham. https://doi.org/10.1007/978-3-030-05807-4_26.

 # About